What Is Friendship?

 Showing interest in your friends' lives, celebrating their successes, and offering support during challenging times are ways to nurture friendships.
 Creating shared experiences and memories can also strengthen the bond between friends, particularly in the digital age, where physical distance may be challenging.

-Navigating the challenges of adult friendships
+Navigating adult friendships

 Adult friendships often face unique challenges due to competing demands of work, family, and other responsibilities.
 Time constraints can make maintaining regular contact or engaging in shared activities difficult.
 Life transitions such as moving, changing jobs, or starting a family can affect existing friendships or create obstacles to forming new ones.